A polar prediction model for learning to represent visual transformations: Methods

-where $\overline{z}$ and $|z|$ respectively denote complex conjugation and complex modulus of $z$.
-This formulation in terms of complex coefficients has the benefit of handling phases implicitly, bypassing the discontinuities of phase unwrapping and the instability of angular variables (phase is unstable when amplitude is low).
-We find that such an indirect formulation of phase processing is necessary for the stability of training, as previously noted in the texture modeling literature \citep{portilla2000parametric}.
-Finally, the estimated next frame is generated by applying the transposed convolution $g_w$ (with the same weights as $f_w$) to the advanced coefficients.
+with $\overline{z}$ and $|z|$ respectively denoting complex conjugation and complex modulus of $z$.
+This formulation in terms of products of complex coefficients\footnote{Using ``Gauss's trick'', each complex multiplication can be computed with only three real multiplications: } has the benefit of handling phases implicitly, which makes phase processing computationally feasible, as previously noted in the texture modeling literature \cite{portilla2000parametric, zhang2021maximum}.
+Optimization over circular variables suffers from a discontinuity if one represents the variable over a finite interval (e.g. $[-\pi, \pi]$).
+Alternatively, procedures for ``unwrapping'' the phase are generally unstable and sensitive to noise.

-As a more substantial generalization of polar prediction, we use deep convolutional neural networks to instantiate non-linear mappings for both the encoder $f_w$ and the decoder $g_w$ (each with independent filters).
-Specifically, the ``deep polar predictor'' ({\bf deepPP}) operates by transforming two frames of input into the encoding space, $z(t-1) = f_w(x(t-1))$ and $z(t) = f_w(x(t))$, applying the polar prediction of equation \ref{eq:advance_phase} to this encoded representation, and then decoding the next frame from this prediction, $\hat{x}(t+1) = g_w(\hat{z}(t+1))$.
-While the PP model learns a linear representation, the deepPP model is nonlinear, with potential to enhance prediction by adapting to signal properties.

-In order to isolate the effects of non-linearities from those of spatial scale, we chose the number of layers and the kernel sizes of deepPP so that the effective receptive field size was matched to that of the PP model.
-Specifically, both the encoder and the decoder are composed of 4 convolutional layers, each with 64 channels, and using filter kernels of size $5 \times 5$ followed by half-wave rectification (ReLU).